 A scapular squeeze is performed sitting with your hands relaxed on your thighs.
 You then think about bringing your shoulders down and back.
 Do this with a five-second squeeze and try to complete 10.

 Prone I and T’s are performed face down on a table (bed, floor, or physioball can also be used).
 Roll up a towel and put it under your forehead, arms down at your side with palms facing the ceiling, and start to squeeze your shoulder blades together and lift your arms off the table.
 Do a five-second hold and then lower them back down 10 times.
 Prone T’s are performed in the same position but arms are now moved out to the side with the palms facing the floor.
 Now squeeze your shoulder blades together and lift your arms up.
 Do this with a five-second hold 10 times.

 If you decide to go the physical therapy route, a typical visit includes a manual therapy component.
-This involves manually stretching, soft tissue massage, and joint mobilizations.
-We can also add in Kinesio taping to help decrease pain and increase awareness of the muscles involved.
-I’ve used this on upper traps to get them to relax due to compensation because of pain or limitation contributing to poor posture.
-We also utilize modalities such as moist hot packs to get muscles to relax, and ultrasound, ice packs, and electrical stimulation to decrease pain.
+This involves manual stretching, soft tissue massage, and joint mobilizations.
+Kinesio taping can also be added to help decrease pain and increase awareness of the muscles involved.
+Modalities such as moist hot packs to get muscles to relax, and ultrasound, ice packs, and electrical stimulation can be used to decrease pain.